auth0/docs/articles/libraries/auth0-swift/save-and-refresh-jwt-tokens.md

 # Auth0.swift Saving and Renewing Tokens

-When an authentication is performed with the `offline_access` scope included, it will return a [refresh token](/refresh-token) that can be used to request a new user token, without asking for credentials again.
+When an authentication is performed with the `offline_access` scope included, it will return a [Refresh Token](/refresh-token) that can be used to request a new user token, without asking for credentials again.

 ## Credentials Manager